-Located in Erie Pennsylvania, Erie Bronze & Aluminum is a valve casting manufacturer of bronze alloy castings used for various types of valve components.
+Located in Erie, Pennsylvania, Erie Bronze & Aluminum is a valve casting manufacturer of aluminum bronze valves and bronze alloy castings used for various types of valve components.
 We accommodate requests from customers to supply either “as cast” valve components or finish machined products.
-Our bronze valve castings are used in various industries, but the industries we most commonly serve are the oil & gas and marine industries.
+Our aluminum bronze valve castings are used in various industries, but the industries we most commonly serve are the oil & gas and marine industries.

 Erie Bronze & Aluminum has the experience and expertise necessary to manufacture high-quality bronze alloy valve castings.

-Why Erie Bronze is One of the Leading Valve Manufacturers
+Why Erie Bronze is A Leading Valve Casting Manufacturer

 Erie Bronze & Aluminum is unique in the fact that we can manage the whole process of valve manufacturing from alloy selection to casting and final machining through approved subcontractors.
 Our casting process begins with the alloy that correlates with your industry application and engineering specifications.
 For valves, we focus on specific alloys that are tested to meet the requirements for the application at hand.